furf/node-microtemplate/README.md

 	})(this);

-When the script loads (use <script>, $.getScript, or Sexy *wink*), you can render the template by calling the passed function name with the object to render...
+When the script loads (use &lt;script&gt;, $.getScript, or Sexy *wink*), you can render the template by calling the passed function name with the object to render...

 usage